Major Groups > False morels

 by Michael Kuo

 Species in the genus Gyromitra vary widely in appearance.
 Some species are cup-shaped and have rudimentary stems (most of these were placed in the now-defunct genus Discina until recently).
-Other species are more familiar, especially to morel hunters, and these mushrooms are often collectively referred to as the "false morels."
+Other species are more familiar and are often collectively referred to as the "false morels."
 They have well developed stems, and their oddly shaped caps are generally reddish brown to yellowish brown.
-When sliced open, they are not completely hollow--and this is the best way to distinguish them from the morels, which are hollow.
-This is an important distinction, since false morels are poisonous, and none of them should be eaten.
-See the page on Mushroom Toxins and my book Morels (2005) for more information.
+When sliced open, they are not completely hollow--and this is a good way to distinguish them from the true morels, which are hollow.

-DNA research by O'Donnell and others (1997) placed Gyromitra in the Discinaceae family, and supported the idea that the cup-like species of Discina belong in Gyromitra.
-However, the study did not attempt to resolve questions at the species level.
-Since the false morels are poorly known in North America, the dozen or so species that have been named should in my view be seen as tentative indicators of potential species groups until they are more thoroughly documented and studied.
+The O'Donnell study did not attempt to resolve taxonomic questions at the species level.
+Thus, since the false morels are poorly known in North America, the dozen or so species that have been named should in my view be seen as tentative indicators of potential species groups until they are more thoroughly documented and subjected to contemporary study.

 Gyromitra esculenta